 Since the start of his research career, Xavier has been working at the convergence point of Education and Technology.
 His research work focuses on how to use cutting-edge technology to augment human capabilities in education to innovate pedagogical practices that, in turn, lead to better learning processes.
 He started his career working on quantitative analysis and modeling of the production, finding, consumption, and reuse of digital learning materials.
 This work conducted his research into the nascent field of Learning Analytics where he was invited as a keynote of the first Learning Analytics and Knowledge conference (LAK).
 Currently, Xavier works on Multimodal Learning Analytics, a sub-field that involve the use of advanced quantitative techniques from the field of learning analytics, together with recent advances in machine learning, computer vision, speech and natural language processing, and smart sensors to build and study the educational effect of tools that augment the awareness, self-reflection, sense- and decision-making of students and instructors in both physical and online learning environments.
 He is the lead investigator of the Augment-Ed research group.

-Xavier Ochoa previously was Principal Professor at the Escuela Superior Politécnica del Litoral (ESPOL) in Ecuador where he directed the Information Technology Center (CTI) and the Teaching and Learning Technology (TEA) research group.
-He is also a founding member and long-time president of the Latin American Community on Learning Technologies (LACLO).
-He has also received the Best Researcher Award (2012) and Best Professor Award (2013) at ESPOL and the 5-year best Researcher in Computer Science by the Institute of Electrical and Electronics Engineers (IEEE) in Ecuador (2014).
+Xavier Ochoa has served as Vice-president of the Society for Learning Analytics Research (SoLAR) and is currently the co-Editor-in-Chief of the Journal of Learning Analytics.
+He is also a founding member and long-time coordinator of the Latin American Community on Learning Technologies (LACLO).
+He has also received the Best Researcher Award (2018 and 2012) and Best Professor Award (2013) at ESPOL and the 5-year best Researcher in Computer Science by the Institute of Electrical and Electronics Engineers (IEEE) in Ecuador (2014).
 He has also received several Best Paper Awards at international conferences, including LAK.